“Dude, how much did it cost you to take a year off work?”

 He’s also a personal finance whiz, so it was a little strange when I heard his vague answer to my question.
 His reply was…

 Hmmm, interesting.
 I was expecting a much more specific dollar figure.
-If he could just tell me exactly how much money was needed, I could save up that amount and take a year off myself!
+If he could just tell me exactly how much money was needed, I could save up that amount and take a gap year myself!
 I asked him to clarify, and he quickly ended the conversation with this…

 Fast forward to 2019: